 - The effects of changing financial practices and technologies on female consumers

-- Policy-related issues with respects to women and FinTech
+- Policy-related issues with respect to women and fintech

 - The potential for research collaborations across sectors (academic, industry, government etc.)

 - Proposal for knowledge-sharing opportunities, publications, events, etc.

 EWPN aims to develop a strong and collaborative network of research, be that original or curated research, with like-minded organisations, academia and business schools.
 We seek sponsors to fund research undertaken in the EWPN Research Programme – supervised by qualified researchers at Ph.D. level.
 Insights and research sponsors will have an opportunity to provide input into the research topics or select topics from EWPN’s priorities.

 The EWPN Research Network aims to include research and researchers as a natural part of EWPN events, including Country Meet-ups and the EWPN Annual Summit.
 In 2020 and 2021, our events have been developed around the EWPN supported research reports, and we are exploring further possibilities.